toleabivol/proxbi/README.md

          - `sudo apt install wakeonlan`
          - `wakeonlan <mac address of the server>`

+## Parental Controls

+>This is for basic controls and won't prevent 100% kids to "misbehave" or accidentally view/access something unrelated for their age.
+You should actively check on them and discuss these matters as you do with any topic in a family.
+If it makes the kids a little bit safer - do it!

+### Windows:
+1. Create a family on [Microsoft Safety](https://account.microsoft.com/family/home)
+2. Add all family members
+   - Configure for each the security needed (e.g. allowed gaming time, blocked apps)
+3. On the Windows thin client and same for VMs:
+   1. sign in with your parent account (it should be the Admin) and set a PIN for it.
+Do not share it with the kids (otherwise it's a useless setup and you can just set the kid as Admin).
+   2. Go to Windows Settings > Accounts > Family > Select the family members that can log in.
+Do not add separate accounts in another way as it won't let you manage them through MS Family Safety app!
+   3. Sign out and sign in to the child account.
+It will ask to create a PIN - use another PIN and share with the child or let the kid create it's own.
+4. On the Windows thin client have nothing but
+5. For browsing safety use Edge and log in with child account.
+Block installation of other apps without your consent or PIN this way they can't install other browsers where they are not signed in with their user.
+6. Install the Family Safety app on your smartphone or use the web page above to manage or view security risks, add time etc.
+7. For YouTube
+   1. Create a family on [Google Account > People & sharing > Your Family on Google](https://myaccount.google.com/family/details) or visit [Google Families Homepage](https://families.google/families/) and click on Get Started.
+   2. Each child gets a google account and you as a parent manage the family.
+You can add spouse as well as family manager.
+   3. Configure for each child the safety settings.
+   4. In the Edge log them into their Google account and visit YouTube and make sure it's logged in.
+   5. (Optionally) Install an add block extension for Edge
+   6. (Optionally) Install an YouTube layout changing extension for Edge (e.g. [Enhancer for YouTube](https://chromewebstore.google.com/detail/enhancer-for-youtube/ponfpcnoihfmfllpaingbgckeeldkhle)) and remove Shorts (I hate those things and think they are not good for anyone and more so for the kids)

+### Network / Router
+For generic safety, if your router supports it - enable child profiles for each VM and the thin client device.
+On a Fritz!Box it is located under Internet>Filter>Child Security.
+I also created my own list of websites to be blocked in addition to the already installed and managed by the German Government (BPjM-Module from BzKJ).

 ## Templates & Scripts
 (WIP - details of proxmox templates or repo for automation.
 What each do and what are the parameters/configuration etc.)